 How To Prep the Wall

 As with any DIY project, surface prep is always key.
+Here are some quick tips to get your walls prepped correctly.

-Check for Straightness
+Checking for Straightness

-Square and level aren’t as important, but you should know this as well.
+Measure at both ends and, in the center, to check for height differences.
 If you do have a difference in height, the best place to hide it is at the top, under the cabinets.

-- Since imperfections are easier to hide underneath the cabinets, I suggest going bottom to top.
-Sometimes it’s best to start at one end and sometimes it is best to start in the middle or a corner depending on if you have if your area is not completely straight.
+- Sometimes it’s best to start at one end, and other times, it is best to start in the middle or a corner, depending on how straight the area is.

-- If you have glass or real stone tile, you will still need a glass cutter and/or a wet saw.
+- If you have a glass or real stone tile, you will still need a glass cutter and/or a wet saw.
 Set out your tools and I recommend covering the countertops with some sort of plastic.

-TIP #1: While you won’t make a nasty mess like you do with mortar, I still recommend putting some towels down on the countertop and under your tile cutter to catch any glass fragments from the cutter.
+PRO TIP: While you won’t make a nasty mess like you do with mortar, I still recommend putting some towels down on the countertop and under your tile cutter to catch any glass fragments from the cutter.

 How To Install a Peel and Stick Backsplash

-- To start mark a vertical reference line that you can follow to make sure the lines are straight.
+- To start, mark a vertical reference line that you can follow to make sure the lines are straight.

 - In some products, the adhesive is so strong that you GET ONE SHOT at putting it on right.
-It may not come back off so make sure to position it carefully.
+It may not come back off, so make sure to position it carefully.

 - If you have to remove it, pry it up gently with a putty knife.